Alison (when she’s getting told off)

 Where do you do your writing?

 This is my pod (Place Of Dreams) - at the end of the garden.
 But I’ve only recently got this very special place.
-For the last two or three years I’ve spent quite a lot of time writing in public libraries - and I still like to do that from time to time.
+Before this I spent quite a lot of time writing in public libraries - and I still like to do that from time to time.
 It’s a great place to get stuff done.
 I wrote pretty much all of Thunderstruck in public libraries around Hampshire.

 Q Have you got any tips for people who want to write?